jack-r-abbit/radian-generation-test/README.md

 4. Frontend should be built using npm, backend should be raw php files.

 ## Backend Requirements
-1. The backend will provide an API for accepting requests from the front end.
+1. The backend will provide data to the frontend through a RESTful API
 2. The API will allow GET requests for getting all records.
 3. The API will allow POST requests for save, update, and delete.
 (The implementation for these can be mocked.
 You do not have to write to the data file.)